 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Articles 8 and 10 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States of America for complete financial statements.
 These financial statements should be read in conjunction with the consolidated financial statements of the Company and notes thereto for the year ended December 31, 2019, included in the Company's Annual Report on Form 10-K (File Number 000-09341).
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the six months ended June 30, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.
+Operating results for the nine months ended for the year ending December 31, 2020.

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to adopt policies and make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 In applying these policies and estimates, the Company makes judgments that frequently require assumptions about matters that are inherently uncertain.
-The novel coronavirus ("COVID-19") spread rapidly across the world in the first and second quarters of 2020 and was declared a pandemic (the "COVID-19 Pandemic") by the World Health Organization.
-The government and private sector responses to contain its spread began to affect the Company's operations in March, has continued to affect the Company's operations and will likely continue to affect nearly all of the Company's operations in the third quarter, although such effects may vary significantly.
+The novel coronavirus ("COVID-19") spread rapidly across the world in the first, second and third guarters of 2020 and was declared a pandemic (the "COVID-19 Pandemic") by the World Health Organization.
+The government and private sector responses to contain its spread began to affect the Company's operations in March, have continued to affect the Company's operations and will likely continue to affect nearly all of the Company's operations, although such effects may vary significantly.
 The duration and extent of the effects over longer terms cannot be reasonably estimated at this time.
 The risks and uncertainties resulting from the pandemic that may affect the Company's future earnings, cash flows, and financial condition include the nature and duration of the curtailment or closure of the Company's various facilities and the long-term effect on the demand for the Company's products and services.
 Accordingly, significant estimates used in the preparation of the Company's financial statements may be subject to significant adjustments in future periods.
 Actual results could differ from those estimates.

-Material estimates that are particularly susceptible to significant changes in the near term are those used in determining the value of derivative assets and liabilities; those used in determining deferred acquisition costs and the value of business acquired; those used in determining the value of mortgage loans foreclosed to real estate held for investment; those used in determining the liability for future policy benefits; those used in estimating other than temporary impairments on available for sale securities; those used in determining the value of mortgage servicing rights; those used in determining allowances for loan losses for mortgage loans held for investment; those used in determining loan loss reserve; and those used in determining deferred tax assets and liabilities.
+Material estimates that are particularly susceptible to significant changes in the near term are those used in determining the value of derivative assets and liabilities; those used in determining deferred acquisition costs and the value of business acquired; those used in determining the value of mortgage loans foreclosed to real estate held for investment; those used in determining the liability for future policy benefits; those used in determining the value of mortgage servicing rights; those used in determining the value of mortgage loans held for sale securities; those used in determining the value of mortgage loans held for investment; those used in determining the value of mortgage loans held for investment; those used in determining loan losses for mortgage loans held for investment; those used in determining deferred tax assets and liabilities.
 Although some variability is inherent in these estimates, management believes the amounts provided are fairly stated in all material respects.